Last updated: April 2022

 If we need to use your data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-All calls to and from our offices are recorded for regulatory purposes.
-They are required and may be used in the event of a complaint being raised and if required by law enforcement agencies.
-Please note that records will be available for at least five years.
+All calls to and from our offices are recorded for business purposes.
+They may be used in the event of a complaint being raised and if required by law enforcement agencies.

 We occasionally use mail software.
 Our communication will be of a generic nature, but the software collects information such as your email address, if the email was opened, how it was opened and what type of device was used e.g. mobile phone, tablet or PC.

 You can disable and delete cookies by changing the appropriate setting within your browser’s ‘Help’, ‘Tools’ or ‘Settings’ menu.
 Please note that by disabling cookies you may not benefit from some of the features of our site.
 You can find out more about deleting or controlling cookies by visiting aboutcookies.org.